 We each have a gremlin that causes us to be difficult on our worst days.
 I can tell you my biggest gremlins are being excluded, feeling weird and being different.
 I like odd stuff—I read vintage anthropology books, prison memoirs, and farming encyclopedias.
 I would prefer a box of moss to a bouquet of roses.
 I eat pizza backwards, sing obscure Disney music in the shower and love the grocery checkout line—can you tell what kind of person someone is based on their shopping cart?
 Oh yes, you most definitely can.

-Niki called me and said, “Vanessa, if you are going to encourage readers to be vulnerable you have to do it yourself.
+Niki called me and said, “Vanessa, if you are going to encourage readers to be vulnerable, you have to do it yourself.
 These fear examples are cute, but they are not deep.”
-Remember assume intimacy?
-By Chapter 13 in the book we as author and readers have moved to much better friends.
-So she asked me to dig deeper.
+Remember ‘assume intimacy?’
+By Chapter 13 in the book we as author and readers have become much better friends.
+So, she asked me to dig deeper.
 Here is what we changed it to:

-I now use these same 3 rules to guide my blog writing and my headline writing.
+I now use these same three rules to guide my blog writing and my headline writing.
 I use them when I network.
-I use them when I cold-email.
+I use them when I cold email.
 I use them to guide me through every Authenticity Crisis and so can you.

 Lead Investigator, Science of People

 I’ve always wanted to know how people work, and that’s what Science of People is about.
 What drives our behavior?
 Why do people act the way they do?
 And most importantly, can you predict and change behavior to be more successful?
 I think the answer is yes.
 More about Vanessa.